ezpaarse-project/ezpaarse/doc/development/tools.md

 ## ecbulkmaker

-This starts a batch processing for log files in a directory on the local instance.
+Starts a batch processing for log files in a directory on the local instance.

 Exemple d'utilisation :
 ```bash